NSriram27/azure-pr-mcp/README.md

 - Verify Node.js version compatibility (18.0.0 or higher)
 - Check that the server starts correctly by running `npx -y @ppm/ali-dev-mcp --registry=https://pkgs.dev.azure.com/hexagonPPMInnerSource/_packaging/PPM/npm/registry/` in a terminal
 - If you encounter authentication issues, ensure you're logged in to Azure DevOps and have access to the PPM package feed

+## ©️ Copyright

+© 2025, Hexagon AB and/or its subsidiaries and affiliates.
+All rights reserved.